Coronavirus-hit Princess Cruises to suspend operations

-(Reuters) - Princess Cruises, the operator of two ocean liners quarantined because of numerous coronavirus cases, said on Thursday it would suspend voyages of all its 18 ships for two months.
+(Reuters) - Princess Cruises, the operator of two ocean liners that were quarantined after they became hotbeds for coronavirus infections, said on Thursday it would suspend voyages of all its 18 ships for two months.

 The suspension upends an industry already struggling with cancellations following the outbreak, and comes after Finland’s Viking Line temporarily paused operations of its river ships and ocean liners around the world.

-"Never in those 55 years, and certainly not in the 20 years I have served in this company, have we been tested in ways we have been tested over the past 40 days," Jan Swartz, president of Princess Cruises, said bit.ly/2TIdFyT on the operator's official YouTube channel, addressing the decision to suspend operations.
+"Never ... in the 20 years I have served in this company, have we been tested in ways we have been tested over the past 40 days," Jan Swartz, president of Princess Cruises, said bit.ly/2TIdFyT on the operator's official YouTube channel, addressing the decision to suspend operations.

 “This is perhaps the most difficult decision in our history.”

-Crisis at Princess Cruises deepened after its ship, The Grand Princess, was denied entry to San Francisco Bay last Wednesday en route back from Hawaii as authorities learned some passengers and crew had developed flu-like symptoms.
+The crisis at Princess Cruises deepened last week after one of its ships, The Grand Princess, was denied entry to San Francisco Bay en route back from Hawaii as authorities learned some passengers and crew had developed flu-like symptoms.

-An initial round of testing abroad the ship found that 21 people, mostly crew, had been infected.
-The passengers were eventually allowed to disembark at a specially secured terminal in San Francisco and at least one couple aboard the ship has sued the company, seeking over $1 million in damages for emotional trauma.
+An initial round of testing found that 21 people, mostly crew, had been infected.
+At least one couple who took the cruise has sued the company, seeking over $1 million in damages for emotional trauma.

-Patrons from an earlier cruise to Mexico aboard the same ship had also tested positive for coronavirus.
+Passengers from an earlier cruise to Mexico aboard the same ship had also tested positive for coronavirus.

-In February, the company’s Diamond Princess cruise ship came under the spotlight over the rapidly spreading coronavirus outbreak when hundreds onboard were infected, then the biggest concentration of confirmed cases outside China, where the outbreak originated.
+In February, the company’s Diamond Princess cruise ship was in the spotlight when hundreds onboard were infected in what was then the biggest concentration of confirmed cases outside China.
+About 700 people onboard were infected and six died.

+The suspension set off alarm bells among those responsible for booking cruise holidays.

+“We’re playing musical phones trying to get answers from the different cruise operators and airlines we work with ... that’s really what our day-in-day-out life looks like right now,” said a travel agent in Wisconsin who handles bookings for Princess Cruises.

 Princess voyages underway will carry on as planned, while those that extend beyond March 17 will be ended at the “most convenient location for guests,” the company said.

+Analysts at SunTrust Robinson estimated the suspension would reduce Carnival’s full-year earnings by about 50 cents per share.
+The company earned $4.40 per share last year.

-Reporting by Uday Sampath in Bengaluru; Editing by Vinay Dwivedi and Shounak Dasgupta
+Reporting by Uday Sampath and Aishwarya Venugopal in Bengaluru; Editing by Shounak Dasgupta, Sriraj Kalluvila and Saumyadeb Chakrabarty